 GE224 SPEECH (1.0 credit/24 clock hours) This introductory course offers fundamentals in communication with emphasis on improving speaking and listening skills.
-This course will familiarize students with formal speech preparation, presentation skills, and nonverbal communication.
+This course will emphasize informational speeches and familiarize students with formal speech preparation, presentation skills, and nonverbal communication.
 Prerequisite: None.